gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-firebase.md

 firebase login:ci
 ```

-You can also set up your CI (e.g., with Wercker) and add the token to a private variable like `$FIREBASE_DEPLOY_TOKEN`.
+You can also set up your CI and add the token to a private variable like `$FIREBASE_DEPLOY_TOKEN`.

 {{% note %}}
 This is a private secret and it should not appear in a public repository.
 Make sure you understand your chosen CI and that it's not visible to others.